 - Common Sense Minimums (our suggested revisions to Food and Agricultural Code (FAC) §19310(c)(1-3)).

-- Transporting quantities of raw IKG under 30 gallons should not require inspection, registrations, enforcement fee, and $1,000,000 liability insurance or bond.
+- Transporting quantities of raw IKG under 30 gallons should not require inspection, registrations, enforcement fee, nor $1,000,000 liability insurance or bond.

 - For these small quantities of IKG, regular automobile liability insurance should suffice.
 Vegetable oil is not a dangerous liquid.